-What is the status of Arcadia's spring 2021 semester?
+What is the status of Arcadia's fall 2021 semester?

 What if I need technical support to complete my coursework online?

 The Information Technology website is updated regularly with guidelines and resources to help provide students, faculty, and staff with the best online learning experience possible.
 Visit their website to see vendor offerings of resources such as free wifi, software, etc. For technical issues, students can contact Helpdesk@arcadia.edu for additional needs.

 How can I access various registration and academic forms?

 Will the University require students, faculty members, and staff members to be vaccinated for the fall semester?

 Yes.
 Once a vaccine receives full approval by the FDA, Arcadia would require University community members to be vaccinated.
 With the FDA granting full approval to the Pfizer COVID vaccine on Aug.
 23, all University community members who do not have approved exemptions are to receive their full vaccine dosage by Oct.
 1. Any requests for exemptions should be submitted by Sept.
 1, 2021.
 Anyone who does not upload their vaccination records will be automatically placed in weekly surveillance testing.
 Student Health Services has information on local COVID vaccination clinics.
 Athletic teams may have different testing guidelines based on NCAA recommendations and percentages.
 Exemptions will be made based on religious and medical issues.
 Students and employees should submit exemption requests to email@example.com.

 What is Arcadia’s surveillance testing policy for the fall?